BoltzExchange/boltz-client/docs/gdk.md

 # GDK

-The gdk build process is split in two parts: the builder image inside the gdk repo and the `gdk.Dockerfile` located in this repo.
+The gdk build process is split into two parts: the builder image inside the gdk repo and the `gdk.Dockerfile` located in this repo.
 The builder image contains all the prebuilt dependencies and the `gdk.Dockerfile` uses it to build the static and dynamic version of the library and then publish just those 2